Skip to main content

 Is Voicebox good?

-Yes, Voicebox is good for voice/audio work.
+Yes, Voicebox is good for customer support agents work.
 Users particularly appreciate completely free and open source under mit license with no subscription, api key, or per-character fees.
 However, keep in mind requires local hardware capable of running multi-billion-parameter models (tada 3b, qwen 1.7b) for best quality.

 Is Voicebox free?